MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 ⚠️ **NOTE: if you close the UI window, it can be reopened from the wand menu.**

-## Installation

-**The packaged releases will likely not be up to date.
-I recommend cloning the repo or taking the steps below.**

-1. Go to the SillyTavern extension menu.
-2. Click on "Install extension" at the top.
-3. Enter this repo's URL.

 ## Highlights

 - **Dual-Engine Physics**: Deterministic queue for instant combat, and interactive tool calls for narrative skill checks.